levelfiveteam/railsbank-sdk/README.md

 ## Improvements

 We are looking to add more queries and commands to the service after this phase.
-It is a dependency that is being actively used, and tested.

 Create an issue if you have any problems via Github.